 Margins growing significantly

-The Business Plan calls for a substantial doubling of EBITDA with the achievement of 1.8 billion Euro in 2030, boosted by the positive contribution of all business sectors.
-The greatest support for growth is provided by regulated and semi-regulated activities with a contribution that remains constant over the plan at 70%.
+The greatest support for growth is provided by the regulated and semi-regulated activities, with a constant contribution over the plan period at 70%.

-The positive increase in EBITDA is also reflected in Net Profit, expected to be 500 million Euro in 2030.
+The positive increase in EBITDA is also reflected in the expected Net Profit of EUR 460 million in 2030.
 The growth margin, visible in the graph, generates value in both the short and long term.

 Growth is determined by the following drivers:

-• Asset rotation -60m€, related to the divestment of thermoelectric generation plants not functional for district heating.
+• Asset rotation -60m€, related to the divestment of Turbigo, the only thermoelectric generation plant not functional for district heating

 The commitment and strategy for cash management

-Iren's commitment to a balanced capital structure aimed at maintaining the current Fitch rating of BBB is confirmed.
-Despite the significant investment plan, the financial profile is expected to be balanced in terms of NFP/EBITDA ratio which is expected to remain below 3.5x over the plan period.
+Iren's commitment to a balanced capital structure aimed at maintaining the current Fitch and S&P ratings is confirmed.
+Despite the significant investment plan, the financial profile is expected to be balanced in terms of NFP/EBITDA ratio which is expected to remain below 3.4x over the plan period.

 The financial requirements in the plan period are expected to remain constant with a slight increase in the last three years.
 These financing needs will be managed with the most suitable instruments to ensure an adequate diversification of sources and investors, favouring the use of sustainable finance instruments.
 The average cost of debt is expected to fall over the next 10 years, thanks to the favourable market rate scenario, sitting in a range of between 1.4% and 1.6%.